British co-operative movement: Consumers' co-operatives (retail and food)

 The largest and most recognised part of the UK movement are the many consumers' co-operatives.
 They are co-operative businesses run for the benefit of their customer members.
 Of these co-operatives, the largest sector is food retailing, though they have a significant presence in other sectors such as travel agencies and funeral directors.

 The late 20th and early 21st centuries have seen a gradual exit by these businesses from the non-food retailing market.

 The Grosmont Co-operative Society remains an independent co-op store.

 Many co-operatives (by convention known as co-operative societies) started out in a single village, town or city usually with just a single store.
 Here, members would be customers of the society's trading location and the society would reward these members with a proportion of any profits based on that member's spending with the society, or a dividend.
 This is a fundamental difference between a co-operative and a joint stock company.

 Most societies were small, and by 1900, there were 1,439 co-operatives covering virtually every area of the UK.

 Gradually, many societies expanded by opening further stores or by merging with a neighbouring society.
 Today, there is one dominant, national society, The Co-operative Group, and a number of large regional co-operative societies such as Central England Co-operative, the Midcounties Co-operative and Scotmid.
 Many of these large co-operative societies have businesses in a number of sectors, are led by their values principles and owned by their members.
 Membership is open to everyone and alongside being democratically involved in the decision making of the societies, every year members receive a share of the profits based on the amount made in profits that year and the how much they had spent with any of its businesses.
-In the case of The Co-operative Group, the society has over four million members and 3,600 trading outlets for its family of business which comprises groceries, insurance, funerals, legal services and health.
+In the case of The Co-operative Group, the society has over four million members and 3,600 trading outlets for its family of business which comprises groceries, insurance reselling, funerals, funeral plans, legal services and loans.
 In contrast to these large regional or national societies, some have remained with a single store such as Shepley Co-op, Grosmont Co-op, Coniston Co-op and Allendale Co-op.

 The decline, through mergers, of single shop co-operatives, was reversed by two trends.

 Firstly, around 170 community owned shops were established since 1979, many of which are co-operatives.

 Secondly, the United States food co-operative movement was replicated in the UK: some of the independent food co-operatives established in the late 20th and early 21st centuries operate shops.